AngenZheng/MPINetworkCost/README.md

 # MPINetworkCost
-A piece of code I wrote for measuring the relatively network communication costs among MPI processes.
+A piece of code I wrote for measuring the relative network communication costs among MPI processes.
 To ensure the correctness of the measured costs, each MPI process should be bound to a core or a hwthread during its lifecycle.
 This can be achieved via

 		mpirun --bind-to option